 How Accurate Is GPS Tracking?

-However, anyone who has used a satellite navigation system on a regular basis can often recall a time when the technology was not entirely accurate, had no signal or could not locate an address.
+However, anyone who's used a satellite navigation system can probably recall a time when the technology was not entirely accurate, had no signal or could not locate an address.
 So, can the same be said about vehicle tracking?
 Let's examine the facts.

 High Accuracy GPS Vehicle Tracking